Chart Color Schemes

 Penola hosts an older demographic, ranking in the top quartile nationwide

-The median age in Penola is 48 years, similar to the Rest of SA's average of 47 years, which is well above the national norm of 38 years.
-Compared to the Rest of SA average, the 45-54 cohort is notably over-represented in Penola at 13.9%, while the 25-34 year-olds are under-represented at 8.6%.
+The median age in Penola is 48 years, similar to the Rest of South Australia's average of 47 years, which is well above the national norm of 38 years.
+Compared to the Rest of SA average, the 45-54 age cohort is notably over-represented in Penola at 13.9%, while the 25-34 age group is under-represented at 8.6%.
 Between 2021 and present, the 75 to 84 age group has grown from 6.9% to 8.3% of the population, while the 15 to 24 cohort increased from 9.2% to 10.2%.
-Conversely, the 5 to 14 cohort has declined from 13.0% to 10.8%.
-Population forecasts for Penola in 2041 indicate substantial demographic changes.
-The 75 to 84 cohort shows the strongest projected growth at 31%, adding 83 residents to reach 350.
-Senior residents aged 65 and above will drive 97% of population growth, underscoring demographic aging trends.
-Conversely, both the 0 to 4 and 25 to 34 age groups are expected to see reduced numbers.
+Conversely, the 5 to 14 age group has declined from 13.0% to 10.8%.
+Population forecasts for 2041 indicate substantial demographic changes for Penola.
+The 75 to 84 age cohort shows the strongest projected growth at 31%, adding 83 residents to reach 350.
+Senior residents aged 65 and above will drive 97% of population growth, underscoring trends towards an aging population.
+Conversely, both the 0 to 4 and 25 to 34 age groups are projected to see reduced numbers.